The top temples in India

 One of the thing that scares me the most about it is that India is the country with the highest population density.
 I was already shocked to see the amount of people in Indonesia, the first country I visited in Asia, so I can only imagine how it will be like in India!

 Find out more about Indonesia on my post “Fantastic things to do in Indonesia.”

-Yet, I know that India is full of marvelous temples that deserve a visit, dedicated to each of the different faiths that make up Indian religious beliefs.
+Yet, I know that there are so many places to visit in India, and that it is full of marvelous temples that deserve a visit, dedicated to each of the different faiths that make up Indian religious beliefs.
 But since it would take a lifetime to tour every one of the thousands of temples dotted around this vast country, here are a selection of the ones that I will try to visit.

 Sanchi Stupa, Madhya Pradesh

 This Buddhist temple can be found in the central state of Madhya Pradesh.
 The Great Stupa (a dome-shaped Buddhist shrine) is the oldest stone structure in India.
 Madhya Pradesh is the first state I will be visiting, so this will be my introduction into Indian temples.

 Adi Kumbeswarar, Tamil Nadu

 Whereas Tungnath appears quite modest from the outside, Adi Kumbeswarar is an extraordinary construction covered with colourful sculptures of the deities.
 Another Shiva temple, it consists of four gateway towers and is in the southern state of Tamil Nadu.
 I am very curious to check this out.

 The Dilwara temples are sacred to Jain worshippers, and comprise five temples.
 Each one is full of stunning carvings, with one (Vimal Vasahi) carved out of marble).
 Dilwara is in the north-western state of Rajasthan.
 I will be touring Rajasthan, so I won’t miss out on this one.
 And having a Rajasthan guide will surely help out.

 Badami Cave Temples, Karnataka